sirnewton01/anon-ssh/README.md

 ### Allowed command list

-Since the recommended policy is to block any interactive shell access to the anonymous SSH server, it becomes much easier to implement a list of allowed commands that can run.
+Since the recommended policy is to block any interactive shell access to the capsule server, it becomes much easier to implement a list of allowed commands that can run.
 Many of the tools that run on top of SSH rely on a version of that same tool to be installed on the server so that they can call themselves and pass information via command-line parameters and pipes